KowszewiczGrzegorz/babymonitor/webinterface/README.md

 usage:
-*   change FILE & VIDEO according to your setup
+*   change FILE, VIDEO & LOGFILE according to your setup

 as standalone: